starfederation/datastar/sdk/typescript/README.md

-# Typescript SDK for Datastar
+# TypeScript SDK for Datastar

 Implements the [SDK spec](../README.md) and exposes an abstract ServerSentEventGenerator class that can be used to implement runtime specific